-By engaging a SECO licensed Swiss payroll company, foreign agencies may not necessarily be legally compliant in Switzerland.
+By engaging a SECO licensed Swiss payroll company, foreign recruitment agencies may not necessarily be legally compliant in Switzerland.
+Learn what full legal compliance means for international agencies.
 Stephen Clothier, Head of IT & Business Services at Accurity, explains what full legal compliance involves when an agency supplies contractors in Switzerland.

 Switzerland is a rich market with an established demand for highly skilled personnel.
 To meet this demand Swiss companies are increasingly looking to specialist international recruiters to source best-of-class personnel from the EU/EFTA.
 They often then lease these employees on short term contract positions.